 Sometimes it is the small things that infuriate IT users the most – those tiny annoyances in a GUI that make you use some annoying and clunky workaround several times a day.
 Our eG Enterprise product management team understands this, and as our customers know, we are always willing to consider even small feature changes to improve usability.

-In this blog, I am going to cover a few features we’ve added at customer request that will benefit our user community at large.
+In this blog, I am going to cover a few new IT monitoring dashboards and features we’ve added at customer request that will benefit our user community at large.
 Some will be of particular interest to those with infrastructure and staff spanning multiple geographies and time zones and some to those with teams who have staff that prefer languages other than English.

 In many countries the presentation and care taken to package and wrap gifts is highly valued; in Japan the arts of Tsutsumi and Furoshiki are formally recognized and valued.
 Wrapping of goods implies respect and thought to others, and there are natural analogies to User Interface and User Experience/Usability features.
 So, today’s blog is a collection of small features designed for our users to brighten their day and make work a little more enjoyable.
 Many of these features allow you to tailor and personalize the user experience and interface to the individual user and their needs and preferences.